pbeza/wildland-core/docs/processes/0002_Branching_strategy.md

 - ...
 ```

-After the merge, stabilistaion branch must be deleted.
+After the merge, stabilization branch must be deleted.

 ### Versioning

-Release branches are not supported long term.
+Release branches are not supported long-term.
 The reason releases are happening
 is to periodically provide user with stable and tested build artifacts, that are
-used by non-rust clients - i.e. c++, c#, or switft clients.
+used by non-rust clients - i.e. c++, c#, or swift clients.

 #### Master Branch